-Tax shams (Article 16 of GTL) have been prosecuted and sentenced as criminal offences.
+Tax shams (Article 16 of the GTL) have been prosecuted and sentenced as criminal offences.

 There are also many rulings issued by the Supreme Court that refer to the GAAR and tax shams in administrative tax cases.

-In this law firm's experience, the STA will, as a general rule, make use of double taxation treaties (DTTs) to solve double taxation situations as long as the taxpayer has evidenced that he or she can benefit from the DTT as he or she is resident for tax purposes in one of the contracting countries.
+The STA will, as a general rule, make use of double taxation treaties (DTTs) to solve double taxation situations as long as the taxpayer has evidenced that they can benefit from the DTT as they resident for tax purposes in one of the contracting countries.

 However, eventually it may happen that either the taxpayer does not agree with the way in which the DTT has been applied or the DTT has not been applied to the taxpayer even though it should have been.

-In both cases, the taxpayer may urge the tax authorities of the country in which he is resident to initiate a mutual agreement procedure (MAP) – regulated by a DTT or in an arbitration convention – with the tax authorities of another contracting state.
+In both cases, the taxpayer may urge the tax authorities of the country in which they are resident to initiate a mutual agreement procedure (MAP) – regulated by a DTT or in an arbitration convention – with the tax authorities of another contracting state.
 The outcome of the MAP depends exclusively on the tax authorities of the contracting states.

 As a general rule, the STA apply the domestic GAAR and SAAR in cross-border situations covered by bilateral tax treaties (without further analysis of potential conflicts between domestic and conventional rules).
 However, most of the past challenges raised have been so far rejected by the Supreme Court.